 Most recently taking on a part in the timely Working Man, she once again brings life to the screen as a part of a talented cast that includes Peter Gerety and Billy Brown.
-A film set to premiere Tuesday, May 5th via Video On Demand, Shire recently sat down to talk about her career as an actress, what she looks for in a character, joining on for Working Man, plus a whole lot more.
+A film set to premiere Tuesday, May 5th via Video On Demand, Shire recently sat down to talk about her career as an actress, what she looks for in a character, joining the cast of Working Man, plus a whole lot more.

-Cryptic Rock – You have been acting professionally now for over five decades, attaining success, including award nominations; you have accomplished a great deal.
-First, briefly tell us, what was your initial inspiration to pursue a career as an actress?
+Cryptic Rock – You have been acting professionally for over five decades, achieving success and garnering award nominations; you have accomplished a great deal.
+First, briefly tell us what your initial inspiration was to pursue a career as an actress?

 Talia Shire – I think there is a certain amount of freedom behind the mask of a character, which I was always looking for because I’m pretty shy.
-I’m somebody who watches everything very carefully, I watch everyone.
-I’ve always loved the performing arts since I had been a child.
-In fact, when I was eight years old I traveled on the road with my parents; my father was conducting the musical Kismet.
-I was fascinated with what took place backstage, that just dazzled me, but there was also a certain amount of freedom within it all.
+I’m somebody who watches everything very carefully, and I watch everyone.
+I’ve always loved the performing arts since I was a child.
+In fact, when I was eight years old, I traveled on the road with my parents; my father was conducting the musical Kismet.
+I was fascinated with what took place backstage, which just dazzled me, but there was also a certain amount of freedom within it all.
 Also, as I grew older and started to read – let’s say the Greek plays, Shakespeare, Henrik Ibsen, and Luigi Pirandello – these things were so fascinating to me.
-They all dealt with the one thing I’m still interested in, which is how are things passed on.
+They all dealt with the one thing I’m still interested in, which is how things are passed on.
 I know that is a lot to think about, but I’m a theater major.
 (Laughs)

-Cryptic Rock – It sounds like it has a very deep meaning to you.
-It is interesting how you say you are naturally very shy, as, of your many roles, you have often portrayed shy yet strong female characters.
+Cryptic Rock – It sounds like it has a profound meaning to you.
+It is interesting how you describe yourself as naturally very shy, considering that, among your many roles, you have often portrayed shy yet strong female characters.
 Is this something important to you when deciding to take on a part?

-Talia Shire – I don’t act so much anymore, so I’m not pursuing actively those things.
-Although, I act everyday in my living room, because I’m always reading or re-reading plays.
+Talia Shire – I don’t act so much anymore, so I’m not pursuing those things actively.
+Although I act every day in my living room, because I’m always reading or re-reading plays.
 Someone once said to me, “If you get a chance to play a character, you are transforming yourself.”
 There is something that character gives you.

 Cryptic Rock – Yes, and your character in the new film Working Man has those moments too.
 You play a strong, supportive wife of a defeated, recently laid-off factory worker.
 How did the part of Iola Parkes come about for you?